-The following CV format will give you a sense of what you might include in your academic CV.
+This CV format will give you a sense of what you might include in your academic CV.
 When writing your own curriculum vitae, tailor your sections (and the order of those sections) to your field, and to the job that you want.
 Some of these sections might not be applicable to your field, so remove any that don’t make sense for you.

 List your academic background, including undergraduate and graduate institutions attended.
 For each degree, list the institution, location, degree, and date of graduation.
 If applicable, include your dissertation or thesis title, and your advisors.

 List your employment history in reverse chronological order, including position details and dates.
 You might break this into multiple sections based on your field.
 For example, you might have a section called “Teaching Experience” and another section called “Administrative Experience.”

 List your postdoctoral, research, and/or clinical experiences, if applicable.

 List internships and fellowships, including organization, title, and dates.
 Also include any grants you have been given.
 Depending on your field, you might include the amount of money awarded for each grant.

 Include any awards you have received that are related to your work.

 List any presentations (including poster presentations) or invited talks that you have given.
 Also list any conferences or panels that you have organized.

 Include any service you have done for your department, such as serving as an advisor to students, acting as chair of a department, or providing any other administrative assistance.